Part E Building Regulations sound insulation testing and value engineering for residential developments

 On arrival

-Specialist sound level meters and loudspeaker equipment are set up in the relevant rooms on both sides of each separating element: wall or floor and ceiling.
+Specialist sound level meters and loudspeaker / impact noise equipment are set up in the relevant rooms on both sides of each separating element: wall or floor.

 The test itself

-A calibrated signal is played in the source room and measured in the receiving room.
-For impact sound, a standard tapping machine is used on the floor above.
-Each test position takes around 20 to 30 minutes.
+Airborne noise is generated in the source room using specialist loud speakers and measured in the receiving room.
+For impact sound, a tapping machine is used on the floor above.

 Results on the day